tj-wells/coti-docker-method/README.md

 This causes Docker to check for new versions of the Docker image and installs the latest available version.

 If the `VERSION` environment variable was specified, you should first edit the version in your `.env` file.
-After that running
+After that, running

 ```
 docker-compose up -d
 ```

-should update your node.
+will update your node.

 A complete list of the available versions can be found at [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).